CC-Digital-Innovation/VMware_Guest_OS_Diskspace_Monitor/README.md

     start powershell "& "./check_diskspace.ps1"
     ```

+- Install as Windows service using nssm-helper.ps1

+    _Note: Be sure to update the NSSM sevicename and scriptpath in the config.ini_

+    ```sh
+    ./nssm_helper.ps1
+    ```

 ## Compatibility

 This is was built and tested on Windows 10 with Powershell Version 5.1.19041.1023, but most likely work on any Windows system with Powershell >= Version 2.